madroxdupe42/peacefulscience.org/content/about/editorial.md

 ---
 title: Editorial Policy
+description: This editorial policy is established to facilitate Peaceful Science's role as a site of reference.
 ---

 *Peaceful Science* hosts a website in support of our mission.
 This website is not a formal academic journal.
 Still, articles published by us have had a significant impact on academic discourse.
 This editorial policy is established to facilitate our role as a site of reference.